Agenda-setting theory: Agenda-setting

 The relationship of media and policymakers is symbiotic and is controlled by the shared culture of unofficial set of ground rules as journalists need access to official information and policymakers need media coverage; nevertheless the needs of journalists and policymakers are often incompatible because of their different time orientation as powerful sources are at their best in routine situations and react more slowly when crisis or disaster occur.
 Consequently, policymakers who understand the rules of this culture the best will be most capable of setting their agendas and issue definitions.
 Simultaneously, media also influences policymakers when government officials and politicians value the amount of media attention given to an issue as an indirect indication of public interest in the issue.

-Academic research on agenda-setting theory
+Academic research

-Review of studies on agenda-setting theory
+Review of studies

 Various critiques have been made of agenda-setting theory: